kutruff/nimbit/README.md

 never;
 ```

-## Coercion
+## Basic Coercion

-There are built in helpers for coercing primitive types.
+First, there are built in helpers for coercing primitive types.

 ```ts
 asString.parse('tuna'); // => "tuna"